Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Gradually Expansive Operators and Convergence of AdaGHAL

 To complete the proof, it remains to recall that $\vu = \mJ(\vx),$ $\vv = \mJ(\vy),$ $\mG_\vu = \vx - \mJ(\vx),$ and $\mG_\vv = \vy - \mJ(\vy).$ Plugging these identities into the last inequality leads to the conclusion that $\mJ$ is $\alpha$-gradually expansive, by definition. \end{proof}

 A few remarks are in order here.
 First, observe that it is not necessary for \eqref{eq:hypomotone-grad} to hold for all elements of $\mF(\vu)$ but only those selected by the resolvent; i.e., those that satisfy $\mG_\vx \in \mF(\mJ(\vx))$ and $\vx = \mG_\vx + \mJ(\vx)$ (though it is not immediately clear how to enforce such a condition).
-Second, perhaps the most basic example of an operator $\mF$ to consider is when it is expressible as the sum of a 1-Lipschitz-continuous\footnote{Here, 1-Lipschitz is without loss of generality, as we can rescale $\mF_1$ by its Lipschitz constant.} operator $\mF_1$ and the normal cone of a closed convex set $\mC$ with a nonempty interior.
+Second, perhaps the most basic example of an operator $\mF$ to consider is when it is expressible as the sum of a 1-Lipschitz-continuous\footnote{Here, 1-Lipschitz is w.l.o.g., as we can rescale $\mF_1$ by its Lipschitz constant.} operator $\mF_1$ and the normal cone of a closed convex set $\cC$ with a nonempty interior.
 Then, in the interior of the set $\cC,$ we have $\mF = \mF_1$, which is single-valued and 1-Lipschitz-continuous.
 The condition \eqref{eq:hypomotone-grad} for $\vx, \vy$ in the interior of $\cC$ then becomes

-Since it is possible, in general, for $\max\{\norm{\mF(\vx)}, \norm{\mF(\vy)}\}$ to take values of order-$D$ (or even larger, if $\cC$ does not contain a root of $\mF_1$), this condition allows for the operator $\mF_1$ to be hypomonotone between some pairs of points with a hypomonotonicity parameter that is an absolute constant smaller than one (but can be close to one).
+{This condition is similar to the $(L_0, L_1)$-Lipschitzness studied in the recent literature (with $L_0 = 0$, see \cite{choudhury2025extragradient} and references therein); however, here it is only used to bound how non-monotone the operator may be, rather than to generalize Lipschitz conditions for classes of problems previously addressed under standard Lipschitzness.} Since it is possible, in general, for $\max\{\norm{\mF(\vx)}, \norm{\mF(\vy)}\}$ to take values of order-$D$ (or even larger, if $\cC$ does not contain a root of $\mF_1$), this condition allows for the operator $\mF_1$ to be hypomonotone between some pairs of points with a hypomonotonicity parameter that is an absolute constant smaller than one (but can be close to one).

-Of course, the condition \eqref{eq:hypomotone-grad} is required to hold on the boundary of the set $\cC$ as well for the resolvent to be gradually expansive, and such a condition seems more challenging to ensure.
+The condition \eqref{eq:hypomotone-grad} is required to hold on the boundary of the set $\cC$ as well for the resolvent to be gradually expansive, and such a condition seems more challenging to ensure.
 Even so, we note that the current literature addressing root finding problems with operators that are not monotone is only able to address problems under strong conditions either requiring $\mJ(\vx)$ to be nonexpansive (see \cite{bauschke2021generalized} for sufficient conditions that ensure the resolvent is nonexpansive) or slightly relaxing this property to the weak MVI condition introduced in \cite{diakonikolas2021efficient}; see, for instance, \cite{alacaoglu2024revisiting} and references therein.